pypy/pypy/pypy/doc/objspace.rst

 for performing numeric addition when add works on numbers, concatenation when add works on built-in sequences.

-All object-space operations take and return `application-level`_ objects.
+All object-space operations take and return :ref:`application-level <application-level>` objects.
 There are only a few, very simple, object-space operations which allow the bytecode interpreter to gain some knowledge about the value of an application-level object.